 Robley spent several years corresponding with various figures in the New Zealand government, trying to convince them to buy his mokomokai collection

 “He started off offering the price he had paid [for the heads],” Walker says.
 “His final offer was half the price plus a ticket on a ship back to New Zealand.”

-Walker says Robley wasn’t looking to profit from the sale of his collection but the government refused to buy the heads at any price.
-Partly because senior Māori figures in the government objected to paying money for human remains and partly because there was a general feeling in New Zealand that mokomokai were relics of a dark past which was better left forgotten.
+Walker says Robley wasn’t looking to profit from the sale of his collection, but the government refused to buy the heads at any price.
+Partly because senior Māori figures in the government objected to paying money for human remains, and partly because there was a general feeling that mokomokai were relics of a dark past which were better left forgotten.

 Robley still hoped to return to New Zealand at his own expense but faced a series of illnesses, injuries and financial problems which left him unable to travel.
 In the end, he never made it back to Aotearoa.